1997–98 Michigan State Spartans men's basketball team: Season summary

 The Spartans began the season looking for their first trip to the NCAA tournament since 1995.
 They were led by sophomore Mateen Cleaves (16.1 points and 7.2 assists per game) and junior Jason Klein (11.2 points per game).
 This season marked the first year for all four of MSU's "Flintstones", Cleaves (sophomore), Charlie Bell (freshman), Antonio Smith (junior), and Morris Peterson (sophomore), who would end their careers with a National Championship in 2000.

-The Spartans played one ranked team in the non-conference season, No. 7 Temple, and lost 56–54.
+The Spartans played one ranked team in the non-conference portion of the season, No. 7 Temple, and lost 56–54.
 MSU also suffered surprising losses to UIC and Detroit in non-conference.
-MSU finished the non-conference season at 7–3.
+MSU finished the non-conference schedule at 7–3.

 The Spartans opened the Big Ten season with a win against No. 4 Purdue.
 Following a loss at No. 17 Michigan, the Spartans won their next eight conference games before losing at eventual Big Ten co-champion, Illinois.
 In January, MSU entered the AP and Coaches rankings for the first time since the end of the 1994–95 season.
 The Spartans finished in a tie for the conference championship, their first since 1990, with a record of 13–3 in conference play.
 The Spartans earned the No. 1 seed in the inaugural Big Ten tournament, but lost their first game in the quarterfinals to Minnesota.

 The Spartans received an at-large bid to the NCAA tournament as a No. 4 seed in the East Region, their first trip to the Tournament since 1995.
 MSU advanced to their first Sweet Sixteen since 1990 by beating Eastern Michigan and No. 8 Princeton.
 The Spartans were eliminated from the tournament by No. 1 North Carolina in the Sweet Sixteen.

-As of 2022, no MSU team has failed to make the NCAA tournament, a streak which began with the 1997–98 team.
+As of 2025, no MSU team has failed to make the NCAA tournament, a streak which began with the 1997–98 team.